 RRS 63.7 is changed so that in the event of a conflict between the Notice of Race and Sailing Instructions, the Sailing Instructions shall prevail.
+In the event of a conflict between the GSI and the ESI, the ESI shall prevail. - Where other RRS are changed by these GSI or ESI the RRS that is/are changed is indicated in the relevant GSI or ESI.

-1.3.
+4. For infringements of rules other than in Parts 1 and 2 of the RRS, the protest committee may award a penalty - 1.4.
 For infringements of rules other than in Parts 1 and 2 of the RRS, the protest committee may award a penalty less than disqualification.